MicrosoftDocs/customer-insights/ci-docs/data/enrichment-hub.md

 You can also enrich your data before unification to help increase the quality of a data match and have fewer duplicates in your unified profiles.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]

-## How data enrichment improves your data and your customer experience

-Contoso captures customer data from various customer sources across its lines of business (LOB) - from sales and marketing to support.
-Each LOB has different processes and systems, resulting in siloed and varying representations of customer data.
-They use Customer Insights - Data to break these data silos and build a unified view of their customer data.
-However, they realize their data sources have missing, inconsistent, and sparse data.

-### Data enrichment for missing and inconsistent data

-Contoso set up matching rules across different data sources using personal data fields such as Name, E-mail, and Address.
-The data is inconsistent across their data sources with many customer records either missing this information or having typos and other errors.
-The result is a low match rate and duplicates in their unified customer data, causing poor customer experiences such as customers getting duplicate messages.
-By applying data enrichments on their data sources before unification, Contoso can leverage external datasets to normalize and fill in missing values in their addresses with [Enhanced addresses](enrichment-enhanced-addresses.md).
-They can resolve identity issues in the available personal data with [Identity by LiveRamp](enrichment-liveramp.md).
-Now Contoso unifies cleaner and richer source data for higher match rates and fewer duplicates.

-### Data enrichment for sparse data

-Contoso LOB systems capture basic contact and transactional information and not much else so their unified customer data doesn’t have much data except the basic personal and activity data.
-This sparse data limits their ability to gain a deeper understanding of who their customers are from several perspectives such as a demographic, behavioral, and geographical.
-Contoso can leverage datasets from Microsoft and other third parties to enrich their unified customer data.
-[Brand and Interests enrichments](enrichment-microsoft.md) enable Contoso to understand which of their customers are likely to prefer a given brand or interest.
-[Demographics enrichment](enrichment-experian.md) enables Contoso to understand their customers' household size, income, and other factors.

-With these data enrichments, Contoso has a wealth of insights about their customers and their behaviors, and can now delight their customers at every touchpoint.

 ## Enrichment of segments and Multiple enrichments of the same type
 The table to be enriched is specified during the enrichment configuration, which allows you to enrich only a subset of your profiles.
 For example, enrich data only for a specific segment.
 You can configure several enrichments of the same type and reuse the same connection.
 Some enrichments have limits to the number of enrichments of the same type that can be created.
 The limits and current use can be seen on each tile on the **Discover** tab of the **Enrichment** page.